-- 2 tsp./9g diastatic malt powder (OR 1 tbsp. honey or brown sugar)
+- 2 teaspoons/9 grams diastatic malt powder (or 1 tablespoon honey or brown sugar)

-- Garnish: Toppings such as poppy seeds, sesame seeds or dried onions, etc.
+- Optional: Toppings (poppy seeds, sesame seeds, or dried onions)

 Make the Sponge

-- Cover the bowl with a plate or plastic wrap and let rise at room temperature until the sponge becomes bubbly, rises a good deal and starts to fall when tapped on the counter.
+Cover the bowl with a plate or plastic wrap and let rise at room temperature until the sponge becomes bubbly, rises a good deal, and starts to fall when tapped on the counter.
 The batter will appear thinner.
-This will take 2 - 4 hours, depending on how warm it is in your kitchen.
+This will take 2 to 4 hours, depending on how warm it is in your kitchen.

 Make the Final Dough

-- Divide the dough into pieces: 4 1/2 ounces (126 g.) for standard bakery size bagels, or about 3 ounces (84 g.) for a saner sized, family bagel.
-Two ounces (54 g.) mini-bagels are cute for party trays, too.
-You can make about 16, three-ounce bagels per batch.
+Divide the dough into pieces: 4 1/2 ounces (126 grams) for standard bakery size bagels, or about 3 ounces (84 grams) for a saner sized, family bagel.
+2 ounce (54 grams) mini-bagels are cute for party trays, too.
+You can make about 16, 3 ounce bagels per batch.

 Day of Baking

-- Heat several inches of water to boiling in a wide pan (to fit more bagels).
-Add one tablespoon of baking soda ("Natron").
+Heat several inches of water to boiling in a wide pan (to fit more bagels).
+Add 1 tablespoon of baking soda.

-- Remove the bagels from the refrigerator and drop several in the pot (mine fit three bagels).
+Remove the bagels from the refrigerator and drop several in the pot (mine fit three bagels).
 They will swell a little.
-Boil for one minute, turn them over and boil for another minute.
+Boil for 1 minute, turn them over and boil for an additional 1 minute.

-- Bake both cookie sheets at once on the two middle racks.
-Bake for 5 minutes, then switch the cookie sheets and turn them 180°F for even baking.
-Lower the oven temperature to 450°F and bake for another 5 to 10 minutes, checking for color.
+Bake both cookie sheets at once on the two middle racks.
+Bake for 5 minutes, then switch the cookie sheets and turn them 180 degrees for even baking.
+Lower the oven temperature to 450 F and bake for another 5 to 10 minutes, checking for color.
 Remove from the oven when they are golden brown.

 Let the bagels cool slightly on racks, then serve fresh or freeze.